 Cyber liability insurance provides crucial protection for companies that handle sensitive data, but it doesn't cover bodily injuries, property damage, and other common risks.
 Other recommended policies for consultants include:

-General liability insurance: This policy can pay for expenses related to common accidents, including third-party injuries, client property damage, and advertising injuries.
+General liability insurance: This policy covers expenses related to common accidents, including third-party injuries, accidental damage to client property, and advertising injuries.

 Are you ready to protect your consulting firm with cyber liability insurance or another policy?
 Complete Insureon’s easy online application today to compare quotes from top U.S. insurers.
 Once you find a policy that fits your needs, coverage can start in less than 24 hours.